huks/udacity-neighborhood-map/README.md

 ## Getting Started

 ### Live Example
-An running example of the release 0.0.1 is available [here](https://huks.github.io/udacity-neighborhood-map/).
+A running example of the release 0.0.1 is available [here](https://huks.github.io/udacity-neighborhood-map/).

 ### Install Bower
 Bower is a command line utility.
 Install it with npm.